Nigerian Rapper Goes Viral With His Take On 'This Is America'

 It's called "This Is Nigeria" and was written and performed by lawyer-turned-musician Falz The Bahd Guy.
 Like the hugely popular Donald Glover song and video (Gambino is his stage name), the Nigerian version looks at harsh everyday realities.

 In "This Is America," the issues include gun violence, racism and the distraction of viral entertainment and social media.
 Falz's lyrics and visuals touch on some of Nigeria's major problems: poor electricity supply, drug addiction and government corruption.
-It even features veiled Muslim girls to allude to Boko Haram's abductions of schoolgirls in the northeast.
+The video even features veiled Muslim girls to allude to Boko Haram's abductions of schoolgirls in the northeast.

-Falz performs in Pidgin English, a blend of English and local languages that is widely spoken in West Africa.
-The chorus goes:
+Falz performs in pidgin English, a blend of English and local languages that is widely spoken in West Africa.
+The chorus says:

 "This is Nigeria.